×

 We asked people how much they someone comfortably live on in Denmark, they wrote:

 "The cost of living in Denmark is generally considered to be high, with prices for basic necessities such as food, housing, and transportation being significantly higher than in many other countries.
 Denmark also has a high rate of taxation, which can add to the overall cost of living.
-However, the high cost of living is offset by the high quality of life in Denmark, with excellent public services, a strong economy, and a high standard of living," said one expat in Denmark.
+However, the high cost of living is offset by the high quality of life in Denmark, with excellent public services, a strong economy, and a high standard of living," remarked one in Denmark.

 Get Quote